cncf/clomonitor/docs/checks.md

 This check passes if:

+- A website *url* is configured in the Github repository.

-- A website *url* is configured in Github.
+- A website *url* is configured in the Github organization that owns the repository.

 ## License